ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-20-owasp-global-appsec-dublin-day2.md

 #### Closing

 That's it for my time at OWASP Global AppSec Dublin which overall had some really good talks and I encourage people to check them out when they get posted.
-If you went and didn't feel motivated to try you hand a threat modelling I don't think we were at the same conference.
+If you went and didn't feel motivated to try your hand a threat modelling I don't think we were at the same conference.
 I'd also encourage people to go and sign [https://github.com/owasp-change/owasp-change.github.io](https://github.com/owasp-change/owasp-change.github.io) as I feel this is an important change that needs to happen to keep OWASP relevant (much more than a simple and questionable rebrand).